Upperclassmen Housing Selection Kicks Off, Sparks Mixed Views Among Students

 Cornell is not a stranger to these issues, with controversy sparked earlier this year when students were assigned to live in forced doubles and triples, or lounges converted into living spaces during move-in.

-With a steadily increasing number of applicants and admitted students, Cornell is struggling to accommodate larger class sizes, leaving students with uncertainty regarding dorming situations.
+With a steadily increasing number of applicants and admitted students, Cornell is struggling to accommodate larger class sizes, leaving students with uncertainty regarding rooming situations.
 The University has attempted to combat these issues with projects like the North Campus Residential Expansion, in which a total of five new dorms and over 2,000 additional beds were made available for North Campus residents in 2022.

 As Ithaca is one of New York state’s most notoriously expensive cities to live in, finding affordable housing off-campus poses a challenge for students and Ithaca residents alike.
-In her statement to The Sun, Brown said that she hopes to alleviate some of the strain on Ithaca’s housing market by encouraging more students to opt into on-campus housing.
+In her statement to The Sun, Brown said the University hopes to alleviate some of the strain on Ithaca’s housing market by encouraging more students to opt into on-campus housing.
 Scardon, who originally considered moving off campus, shared a similar perspective.

 “I feel like the push for on-campus housing will be beneficial to Ithaca residents, because hopefully they will not have to compete as much with Cornellians for housing,” Scardon said.